 The sanctuary of Demeter, also known as the Temple of Sangri is a Late Archaic Greek temple in the area of Gyroulas.
 It was probably built around 530 B.C., and it’s one of the earliest temples of the Ionic order.
 The sanctuary is completely made with Naxian marble.

-There’s also a small but pretty museum you can visit in the archaeological site.
+There’s also a small but pretty museum you can visit at the archaeological site.
 It hosts a collection of other findings from the same area, including sculptures and different pieces of the temple itself.

 It also presents parts of a late Christian temple, built on the site, when the sanctuary was demolished.